magarenzo/METAR-Bot/README.md

 # metar-bot

-Download and parse XML data from METAR, write to a CSV file
+Download and parse XML data from METAR, write to a CSV file or standard output

 ---

-<i>script.py</i> downloads METAR data for an airport in XML format and parses it to extract observation time and temperature in Celsius.
-Those parsed readings are then added to a CSV file.
-I created this script using [Metar](https://packages.debian.org/wheezy/metar).
+Both <i>bot.py</i> and <i>script.py</i> download METAR data for an airport in XML format and parses it to extract specific data.

+<i>bot.py</i> parses the data to extract observation time and temperature in Celsius.
+After using simple regular expressions to rid of some unwanted pieces of information, the readings are added to a CSV file.

+<i>script.py</i> parses the data to extract station ID and temperature in Celsius.
+After converting the temperature to Fahrenheit, the readings are printed to standard output.

+I created both of these scripts using [Metar](https://packages.debian.org/wheezy/metar).

 I use [Crontab](http://crontab.org/) for scheduling daily automation.
 [Click here](https://github.com/magarenzo/weather-report-automation/blob/master/README.md#crontab) for an example.